Home Drinking Water Filters & Purifiers

 If you need to use this method in an emergency, wait 1/2 hour after dropping the tablet into the water, then add some vitamin C to improve the taste before drinking.

-Boiling - "Make sure you boil your water before drinking" is one of the first pieces of advice a Peace Corps volunteer gets when they arrive in their host country.
+- Boiling - "Make sure you boil your water before drinking" is one of the first pieces of advice a Peace Corps volunteer is given when they arrive in their host country.
 Boiling effectively kills most microbes and is a good prevention for waterborne diseases.
 People who are generally healthy and who eat well should be ok with this simple method of purification.

 If your primary source of water at home is well water, this is a viable cleansing method for small amounts, especially if you combine it with a coffee filter to take out particles, while adding beans for flavor.
 If you live in a city where tap water is treated, the primary benefits of boiling are that it removes chlorine and is good for making tea.